 Staff should conduct themselves at all times in ways that are consistent with College policies and procedures and acknowledge their professional and ethical responsibility to protect the interests of students and accept the obligations and constraints inherent in that responsibility.
 To maintain the relationship with students based on trust, confidence and equal treatment, staff are strongly advised not to enter into close relationships with students.
 Such relationships can lead to perceived or actual conflicts of interest.
-Please also see Section Error!
-Reference source not found.
+Please also see Section 24.4

-4.11.
+4.12.
 Changes in Personal Circumstances